 In accordance with the policy, Crown has established the measurable objectives for achieving gender diversity set out below.

-These objectives have been set in relation to employees of Crown Limited, Crown Melbourne and Crown Perth groups.
+Except where specifically noted, these objectives have been set in relation to employees of Crown Limited, Crown Melbourne and Crown Perth groups.

 An assessment of Crown's progress in achieving those objectives has also been included.